p4lang/p4runtime/README.md

 pip3 install p4runtime==1.3.0
 ```

-## Guidelines for using Google Protobuf in backwards-compatible ways
+## Guidelines for using Protocol Buffers (protobuf) in backwards-compatible ways

 There are no strict rules here for updating P4Runtime protobuf message
 definitions, only advice written by those with experience in using